 - Funks Grove Pure Maple Sirup, Funks Grove

 - Bunyon Giant, Alanta

-Whilst the roads are fairly well marked to highlight Route 66 you do need to keep alert for turns onto old alignments.
+Whilst the roads are fairly well marked to highlight old Route 66 you do need to keep alert for turn offs onto older alignments.
 The route changed over the years so sometimes you get more than one option when it comes to travelling through towns.
 Roadworks and detours make it a bit more interesting as you need to try and find your way back onto Route 66 once you get forced off.